-The DreamStation Auto CPAP Machine is a sleek, user-friendly APAP machine from Philips Respironics.
-The machine has multiple advanced features such as bluetooth connectivity, SmartRamp, and OptiStart.
-Also available is the optional DreamStation Heated Humidifier to increase comfort by adding heat and moisture to therapy air.
+The Philips Respironics DreamStation Auto CPAP Machine is a sleek, user-friendly APAP machine.
+The machine stands out thanks to its multiple advanced features, such as Bluetooth connectivity, SmartRamp, and OptiStart.
+The DreamStation Auto is also available in a model with an included humidifier to increase your comfort level by adding heat and moisture to your therapy air.

 Daniela has researched and published over 60 articles covering topics that aim to inform and empower people living with Sleep Apnea.
 As an avid reader and researcher, Daniela continues to grow her knowledge about Sleep Apnea and CPAP therapy everyday with the help of coworkers, CPAP.com customers, and members of other CPAP communities online.